imAIgene-Dream3D/BEHAV3D/docs/source/processing/tracking/bounded_propagation.md

 - connected objects that separate during the experiment should be seen as separate tracked objects.

 If detections lose overlap because displacement is large relative to the frame interval, use [btrack](btrack) instead.
-If spatially separate object should belong to the same track (dying objects that are falling apart) [Fragmentation Tracking](fragmentation_tracking) should be used.
+If spatially separate object should belong to the same track (dying objects that are falling apart) [Fragmentation Propagation](fragmentation_tracking) should be used.
 Preview both when topology makes either interpretation plausible.

 ## How it works